sys-bio/artificial_random_signaling_network/README.md

 ## Citing

-If you use any of the codes, please cite the bioRxiv (https://www.biorxiv.org/content/10.1101/2020.05.08.084848) and the GitHub website (https://github.com/SunnyXu/artificial_random_signaling_network).
+If you use any of the codes, please cite the bioRxiv (https://www.biorxiv.org/content/10.1101/2020.05.08.084848).

 ## Documentation

-Please see the documentation at https://SunnyXu.github.io/artificial_random_signaling_network/ for details.
+Please see the documentation at https://sys-bio.github.io/artificial_random_signaling_network/ for details.

 ## Visualization Example